walkerRnD/codebuff/knowledge.md

 - Knowledge is stored in `knowledge.md` files, which can be created in relevant directories throughout the project.
 - Manny automatically updates knowledge files when learning new information or correcting mistakes.
 - Developers are encouraged to review and commit knowledge file changes to share insights across the team.

+## Terminal Command Execution

+Manny can now execute terminal commands using the `run_terminal_command` tool.
+This feature allows Manny to perform various tasks such as:

+- Searching files with grep
+- Installing dependencies
+- Running build or test scripts
+- Checking versions of installed tools
+- Performing git operations
+- Creating, moving, or deleting files and directories

 ## TODO
 - Try a better diffing strategy?